8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Hey," Jack said, stabbing a finger at them both.
 "My genetic program doesn't get bored and make people sing Row, Row, Row Your Boat."

-"Well, I should hope not," Daniel said, imagining the three of them singing a song about boats.
+"Well, I should hope not," Daniel said, imagining the three of them singing about boats.
 "But still, a program like Urgo is literally trapped inside his, uh...his physical..."

 "The software is confined by the physical limitations and location of the hardware," Sam said.

 "Right, so when the hardware got put into you, Urgo didn't really have much choice but to interact with you to pre...serve...huh," Daniel realized, thinking that over.

 "He was trying to preserve his own life," he mused.
 "Apparently, he had a personality"—Jack rolled his eyes to express how much he'd liked that personality—"and he had free will, of sorts."

 "Daniel Jackson," Teal'c said, "Goa'uld symbiotes can also be said to possess those attributes."